trulia/hologram/README.md

   hologram will use default templates.

 * **code\_example\_renderers**: (optional) A folder that contains your custom code renderers.
-For example, if you want to have `coffee_example`s in your code, write a coffeescript renderer and place it in this folder.
+For example, if you want to have `coffee_examples` in your code, write a coffeescript renderer and place it in this folder.
 See [#custom_code_example_renders](below) for more inforamtion on this.